 Culinary Arts Associate's Degree

 Learn about associate's degree programs in the culinary arts, including course topics and hands-on training.
 Continue reading for information on job options, salaries and professional certifications.
-Schools offering Baking & Pastry degrees can also be found in these popular choices.

-What Can I Expect from a Culinary Arts Associate's Degree Program?
+What Can I Expect From a Culinary Arts Associate's Degree Program?

 A culinary arts associate's degree program trains you to work as a cook, line cook, sous chef or caterer.
 You can typically find culinary arts programs at community colleges, technical schools or for-profit culinary institutes.
 While enrolled in this program, you may spend your class time working in culinary labs or school-run restaurants.
 Some programs enforce a dress code for professional and sanitary reasons.
 Due to the hands-on nature of the culinary arts field, accredited online programs might not be available.